joostkremers/parsebib/README.md

 If the argument `strings` is present, `@String` abbreviations are expanded. `strings` should be a hash table of `@String` definitions as returned by `parsebib-collect-strings`.
 In addition, sequences of whitespace (space, tab, newline) are collapsed into a single space, field values are unquoted (i.e., the double quotes or braces around them are removed), and TeX markup is prettified or removed.
-Note that @String expansion, collapsing of whitespace and prettifying TeX markup are not applied to fields listed in `parsebib-postprocessing-excluded-fields', but unquoting is.
+Note that @String expansion, collapsing of whitespace and prettifying TeX markup are not applied to fields listed in `parsebib-postprocessing-excluded-fields`, but unquoting is.

 If the argument `inheritance` is present, cross-references among entries are resolved.
 It can be `t`, in which case the file-local or global value of `bibtex-dialect` is used to determine which inheritance schema is used.
 It can also be one of the symbols `BibTeX` or `biblatex`, or it can be a custom inheritance schema.
 Note that cross-references are resolved against the entries that appear in the buffer *above* the current entry, and also against the entries in the hash table `entries`.